 2. The importance of research

 Divorce proceedings involve a lot of specific legal terms and language, and if you aren’t familiar with them, you could end up agreeing to something you don’t want to agree to.
-As a law firm Richland residents rely on, we can help you understand terms and even provide resources to help you in your research.
+As a law firm Kennewick residents rely on, we can help you understand terms and even provide resources to help you in your research.

 3. Bring your paperwork